MUSA-550-Fall-2023/assignment-1/README.md

 **Important**: Files should be committed to the newly created private repository (after following the above link) and _not_ to your forked version of the [assignment-1](https://github.com/MUSA-550-Fall-2023/assignment-1) repository.

-**Your Jupyter notebook should be submitted to your private repository by the deadline, 11:59 PM on 9/20.**
+**Your Jupyter notebook should be submitted to your private repository by the deadline.**